monomycelium/monomycelium/readme.md

 Howdy!
-I am Mashrafi Rahman, a loyal Rustacean.
-I love Rust, and I hate Python.
-Right now, I'm learning C, and I will learn other low-level languages like Zig and C++ soon.
-I'd love to collaborate with you on a Rust project, though!
+I am Mashrafi Rahman, a developer loyal to Linux and low-level languages like C and Zig.
+I'd love to collaborate with you on a project!